 Value

-Functions spwb_land and growth_land return list of class of the same name as the function with the following elements:
+Functions spwb_land, growth_land and fordyn_land return a list of class of the same name as the function with the following elements:

 • sf: An object of class sf, similar to the output of spwb_spatial, with the following columns: